cranmer/TheoryAndPractice/content/yes-we-did-discover-the-higgs.md

 These are more recent results with a lot more data, and the statistical significance is WAY beyond $5\sigma$.
 If you don’t like frequentist statistics, you are free to calculate your Bayes factor or any other statistical measure you want.
 There is no scale used in any area of science where this wouldn’t be a slam dunk in favor of the alternate hypothesis.

-Without any fancy theory, you can say that if thre is one particle producing both bumps, then I should expect the bumps to show up at the same place (around 125 GeV).
+Without any fancy theory, you can say that if there is one particle producing both bumps, then I should expect the bumps to show up at the same place (around 125 GeV).
 That’s indeed the case.
 And both the ATLAS and CMS experiments saw this bump in the same location (here's the ATLAS [plot]({filename}/images/atlas-zz-138.png)).

 So when Ben writes “Do we believe that their presented statistical counts represent a close enough facsimile of experimental conditions to corroborate an ornate, impossible to understand theory?”
 I hope you can see how that is off base when it comes to claiming discovery of a new particle.
 It's less off base when it comes to connecting this discovery to the underlying theory of the standard model of particle physics.